-3. London Southend Airport and Environs Joint Area Action Plan
+3. London Southend Airport Planning Application

-The planning application seeks permission for the following:
+The planning application sought permission for the following:

-- Runway extension (approx 300m plus 80m starter strip) and repositioning of landing lights; - Diversion of Eastwoodbury Lane as this currently crosses the site of the proposed runway extension; - Alterations to the pedestrian and vehicular access to St Laurence and - All Saints Church, and removal and reinstatement of part of the churchyard wall - Drainage facilities for the extended runway and road diversion; - Demolition of four cottages on the south side of the runway extension area, and an additional two on the north side.
+- Runway extension (approx 300m plus 80m starter strip) and repositioning of landing lights. - Diversion of Eastwoodbury Lane as this currently crosses the site of the proposed runway extension. - Alterations to the pedestrian and vehicular access to St Laurence and All Saints Church, and removal and reinstatement of part of the churchyard wall. - Drainage facilities for the extended runway and road diversion. - Demolition of four cottages on the south side of the runway extension area, and an additional two on the north side.